cauasturaro/cauasturaro/README.md

 **`Back-End Developer`**

-I am a back-end developer passionate about technology and cybersecurity.
+I am a full-stack developer passionate about technology and cybersecurity.
 Currently, I am enhancing my skills in web development, automation, and data analysis.
 My goal is to build efficient and scalable solutions, always exploring new technologies and best practices in software engineering.

 ---